Walt-D-Cat/70-535/readme.md

 Well, the public facing site went down after the move.
 My *MCSD* endeavour was sidelined.
 I have new plan; I'm going to architect the "What our web properties look like on the azure cloud."
 I'll be presenting this at the bi-weekly review meeting, oh the fun that will be.

-Onm the other hand, I finished _Case Study 1_ from the labs and am reading chapter two of the _Packt>_ book.
-I will read the _Packt>_ book chapter by chapter first, following each chapter with the cha[ter from the _MS Press_ and finish off with a lab.
+On the other hand, I finished _Case Study 1_ from the labs and am reading chapter two of the _Packt>_ book.
+I will read the _Packt>_ book chapter by chapter first, following each chapter with the chapter from the _MS Press_ and finish off with a lab.
 Trouble is the lab books don't seem to following the same structure as the exam prep guide.
 This means that the to books and and the labs are out of sync.

+### 2018-09-12

+The _Packt>_ book section on creating an *ASE* is out of date, use the [MSDN](https://docs.microsoft.com/en-za/azure/app-service/environment/create-external-ase) reference instead.
+I'm a little grey on this plan and think that I will need to review this in greater detail after.